Carteron murders: Investigation

 Six spent cartridges and two unspent ones were found at the crime scene.
 The police's report emphasised the farm's relatively isolated location, described the three rooms and mentioned: "The door to the room where the crime was committed was locked.
 The key had been removed and could not be found. [...]
 The window had a smashed pane..."

 Despite the disorder in the room and the fact that the cupboards had been ransacked, there were no signs of a struggle.
 Detectives were initially unable to determine the type of weapon that had fired the bullets.
 A gunsmith could only confirm that the six cartridges came from the same weapon.
 It was not until two years later that it was established that the weapon had been a Sten sub-machine gun.

 A motive of robbery seemed unlikely because the family were very poor.
 For a while, the authorities investigated a theory that the crime was committed by a legionnaire acquaintance of Kléber Carteron who was inflicting personal revenge.
 However, this theory was dismissed as the legionnaire had been in Algeria at the time of the murders.

 With nothing else to go on, the investigators were left to rely on questioning the local population.
 Local working-class people were reluctant to talk to the authorities.
 Several theories were suggested but yielded no leads.

 New evidence arose when a farm worker, employed along with Kléber Carteron at the Ferme des Paisseaux farm, stated that Carteron had been scared the previous winter.
 On two occasions, Carteron confided in his colleague that he had been followed along the track that led to his home.
 A few hundred metres away, close to a public forest, a bag was found which belonged to Carteron and contained a schoolbook.
 Eleven days later, a lumberjack came across a makeshift shelter in the forest.
 This made it possible to establish a link between the crime scene, the place where the bag was found and the shelter, all of which were located within a few fields' distance of each other.

 At the same time, a local rumour was circulating.
-Some believed that Kléber Carteron, who enjoyed poaching in his spare time, had surprised members of the French Resistance who were appropriating a piece loot that had been airdropped into the forest during the Second World War.
+Some believed that Kléber Carteron, who enjoyed poaching in his spare time, had surprised members of the French Resistance who were appropriating something that had been airdropped into the forest during the Second World War.
 A Sten sub-machine gun was a weapon commonly used by the Resistance.
 However, no concrete evidence was found to support this theory, which also lacked an explanation for why the resistance members would later have gone to Carteron's house to kill the whole family, instead of just killing him on the spot.

 In April 1947, a final report from Superintendent Daraud closed the case for the time being, without being able to find a motive or a suspect.